gpreston-hyland/SSE-Job-Aids/ACS-Elasticsearch-Config/README.md

 1. Deploy the `model-ns-prefix-mapping-1.0.0.jar` extention to the ADP Content container like other ACS AMPs/JARs.
 Place it in `~/adp/data/services/content/custom`.

-1. Edit the alfresco-global.properties file and add the lines similar to the documentation for Elasticsearch at <https://docs.alfresco.com/search-enterprise/latest/install/#configure-subsystem-in-repository>, but note the `elasticsearch.host` change. **On the internal Docker container network in the ADP, the Elasticsearch container has a host name of `elasticsearch`.**
+1. Edit the alfresco-global.properties file and add the lines similar to the documentation for Elasticsearch at <https://docs.alfresco.com/search-enterprise/latest/install/#configure-subsystem-in-repository>, but note the `elasticsearch.host` change. **On the internal Docker container network in the ADP, the Elasticsearch container has a host name of `elasticsearch`.** Inside the content container, `localhost` would refer to the content container.

     ***NOTE:*** You'll also need to comment out the existing `index.subsystem.name=solr6`.